-IDC's unique method of evaluating financial institutions is based on the acronym CAMEL-Capital adequacy, Asset quality, Margins, Earnings returns, and Leverage/Liquidity.
-Many analysts ignore the "M" in CAMEL while IDC determines management's performance based on margins.
-One number summary ranks reflect each institution's overall quality.
+IDC's unique method of evaluating financial institutions is based on the acronym CAMEL-Capital Requirements, Adequacy of Capital, Margins, Earnings Returns, and Liquidity.
+Many analysts ignore the "M" in CAMEL, while IDC determines management's performance based on margins.

 IDC Financial Publishing, Inc. provides risk measurement databases for commercial banks, bank holding companies, savings institutions, and credit unions.